manna8/Team12_Notes_Web_App/README.md

 ## Development

-This prject is develped using TDD in 4 sprints:
+This project is developed using TDD in 4 sprints:
 - [x] **Sprint 1** Registration and login of users
 - [x] **Sprint 2**  Managing the notes
 - [x] **Sprint 3**  Users management